USEPA/sensortoolkit/docs/source/index.rst

       *	Save performance evaluation results, statistics, and supplemental information detailing the deployment conditions to a deployment JSON file.

 -	Create testing reports using U.S. EPA’s base-testing report template (PowerPoint file) with the `PerformanceReport` module.
--	Additional modules are included for calculating quantities (AQI, :raw-html:`PM<sub>2.5</sub>` NowCast, application of sensor correction equations, the U.S. Wide correction equation for PurpleAir sensors via Barkjohn et al. 2021 [#f1]_, etc.) and conducting additional analysis (quality control modules for identifying outliers, invalidation of datapoints, A&B channel cleaning for PurpleAir data via Barkjohn et al. 2021 [#f1]_, etc.)
+-	Additional modules are included for calculating quantities (AQI, :raw-html:`PM<sub>2.5</sub>` NowCast, application of sensor correction equations, the U.S. Wide correction equation for PurpleAir sensors via Barkjohn et al. 2021 [#f1]_, etc.) and conducting additional analysis (quality control modules for identifying outliers, invalidation of data points, A&B channel cleaning for PurpleAir data via Barkjohn et al. 2021 [#f1]_, etc.)
 -	Access to modules utilized by the `SensorEvaluation` and `PerformanceReport` for greater customization in conducting analysis.

 .. rubric:: Footnotes